 Amir now moved closer to Hiss and there was something threatening in his demeanour, despite his apparent calm.
 He replied:

 “You seem very sure that your ancestors were the first animals to own this land.
 But what if we were to discover that your ancestors were not the first ones here after all?
 What if we found the ancient bones of just one tiger, or any other animal, in the ground beneath us, even deeper than the bones of snakes?
-Would you still claim that the first animal to stand on a piece of ground must always and forever be the owner of that plot?”
+Would you still claim that the first animal to stand on a piece of ground must always and forever be the owner?”

 Hiss started to look a little worried.
 Had Amir found evidence that snakes were not the first animals to live on these lands?
 If so, by his own argument Hiss had absolutely no claims on any territory at all.